heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ./gradlew installDebug
 ```

-Alternatively, you can use the Android Studio IDE by opening the `build/examples/dataservice-read/android/build.gradle` script.
+Alternatively, you can use Android Studio IDE by opening the `build/examples/dataservice-read/android/build.gradle` script.

-After installing and running the `dataservice_read_example` apk, you should see the `Reading the partition data from the specified catalog completed successfully` message in the main UI screen if you provided correct keyId and secretKey.
-If you encountered an error, please check the device's logcat for the error message.
+After you provide your app access key id and secret access key, install and run `dataservice_read_example` APK, the main UI screen displays a message `Reading the partition data from the specified catalog completed successfully`.
+If you encounter an error, please check the device's logcat for the error message.

-### Additional notes

-Note, that you can run `CMake` command directly from `<olp-edge-sdk-root>/examples/dataservice-read/` folder if you have already built and installed HERE OLP Edge SDK C++ libraries for Android.
-Make sure that you pass the correct path to `LevelDB` library and provided the correct `EDGE_SDK_NETWORK_PROTOCOL_JAR` parameter in the `CMake` command invoked by the `build/examples/dataservice-read/android/app/build.gradle` script.
+> **Note:** you can run `CMake` command directly from the `<olp-edge-sdk-root>/examples/dataservice-read/` folder if you have already built and installed HERE OLP Edge SDK C++ libraries for Android.
+Make sure you provide the correct path to the `LevelDB` library and `EDGE_SDK_NETWORK_PROTOCOL_JAR` parameter in the `CMake` command, invoked by the `build/examples/dataservice-read/android/app/build.gradle` script.

 ## Building and running on iOS

-This example shows how to integrate the HERE OLP Edge SDK C++ libraries into a basic iOS application written in Objective-C language and shows how to read data from a catalog layer and partition.
+This example shows how to integrate the HERE OLP Edge SDK C++ libraries into a basic iOS application written in Objective-C language and read data from a catalog layer and partition.

 ### Prerequisites

-* Setup the iOS development environment - install the `XCode` and command line tools.
+* Set up the iOS development environment by installing the `XCode` and command-line tools.
-* Install external dependencies - refer to the `README.md` file located under `<olp-edge-sdk-root>/README.md`.
+* Install external dependencies by referring to the `README.md` file located under the `<olp-edge-sdk-root>/README.md`.
-* Provide correct keyId and secret key in the `example.cpp` (refer to the beginning of this README file).
+* Replace the placeholders in `examples/dataservice-read/example.cpp` with your app access key id and secret access key.

 ### Build HERE OLP Edge SDK C++

+Before you build the example, complete the following:

-First, before building, you need to configure the HERE OLP Edge SDK C++ with `EDGE_SDK_BUILD_EXAMPLES` set to `ON`, (optionally) disable tests with `EDGE_SDK_ENABLE_TESTING` set to `OFF`, and specify the path to the iOS toolchain file shipped together with the SDK and located under `<olp-edge-sdk-root>/cmake/toolchains/iOS.cmake`:
+* Configure the HERE OLP Edge SDK C++ with `EDGE_SDK_BUILD_EXAMPLES` set to `ON`.
+* Optionally, disable tests with `EDGE_SDK_ENABLE_TESTING` set to `OFF`.
+* Specify the path to the iOS toolchain file shipped together with the SDK, located under the `<olp-edge-sdk-root>/cmake/toolchains/iOS.cmake`:

 ```bash
 mkdir build && cd build
 cmake .. -GXcode  -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/iOS.cmake -DPLATFORM=iphoneos -DEDGE_SDK_BUILD_EXAMPLES=ON -DEDGE_SDK_ENABLE_TESTING=OFF
 ```

-Note that in order to configure the HERE OLP Edge SDK C++ for a simulator, you need to set the `SIMULATOR` variable to `ON`.
+> **Note:** to configure the HERE OLP Edge SDK C++ for a simulator, set the `SIMULATOR` variable to `ON`.

 ### Build and run the application on the device